One of our favourite things to do on in Bali is chase the Bali Waterfalls. So we’ve put together this guide covering all the best waterfalls in Bali.

 Although Aling Aling Waterfall is the famous name you hear.
 It’s actually Kroya Waterfall that gains all the attention nowadays!

-If you’re looking to backflip off some cliff jumps this is your spot.
+So, if you’re looking to backflip off some cliff jump spots then this is the place for you!

 3. Gitgit Waterfall

 Gitgit Waterfall is definitely a Northern Bali special.
 It’s ranked as one of the best Bali waterfalls by tourists as well as locals and so it should be.

 Situated high up in the mountains and surrounded by stunning rice paddies, Gitgit Waterfall is definitely a rising hotspot for tourism.
 It’s a jungle heaven for all photographers and day to day tourists.